-19. As provided in the notification dated 26.3.2001, interest on loan capital is to be computed on the outstanding loans, duly taking into account the schedule of repayment, as per financial package approved by CEA or any independent agency.
+11. As provided in the notification dated 26.3.2001, interest on loan capital is to be computed on the outstanding loans, duly taking into account the schedule of repayment, as per financial package approved by CEA or any independent agency.

-20. The petitioner has claimed interest on the notional loan arrived at by reducing cumulative depreciation from 1997-98 to 2000-01 from notional loan as on 1.4.1997 as was admitted in the Ministry of Power tariff notifications for the previous tariff setting along with notional loan arising out of FERV claimed.
+12. The petitioner has claimed interest on the notional loan arrived at by reducing cumulative depreciation from 1997-98 to 2000-01 from notional loan as on 1.4.1997 as was admitted in Ministry of Power tariff notification for the previous tariff.
 Depreciation during the years 2001-02 to 2003-04 has been taken as repayment of loans during the respective years.
-Weighted average rate of interest has been worked out by the petitioner on the basis of actual outstanding loans as on 1.4.2001 and their actual rates of interest, as on 1.4.2001.
+Weighted average rate of interest is worked out on the basis of actual outstanding loans as on 1.4.2001 and their actual rate of interest, as on 1.4.2001.
 The above weighted rate of interest is applied on the average normative loan during the respective year to arrive at the interest on normative loan.

-- 21. In our calculation, the interest on loan has been worked out as detailed below: - (i) Closing balance of the notional loan as on 31.3.2001 is taken as opening Balance of the loan as on 1.4.2001. - (ii) FERV has been added in the above loan. - (iii) repayment of the loan during the year is worked out by considering the actual repayment during the year or the repayment calculated in accordance with the following formula, whichever is higher:
+13. In our calculations, the interest on loan has been worked out in keeping with the provisions of the notification dated 26.3.2001 in the following manner:

+- (i) While calculating Interest on loan element, closing balance of the notional loan as on 31.3.2001 has been taken as opening balance of the loan as on 1.4.2001. - (ii) Repayment of the loan during the year has been worked out in accordance with the following formula or as per the actual repayment during the year as claimed by the petitioner, whichever is higher:

-actual repayment during the year x notional net loan at the beginning of the year/ actual net loan at the beginning of the year,
+Actual repayment during the year x normative net loan at the beginning of the year/ actual net loan at the beginning of the year.

-(iv) On the basis of actual rate of interest on actual average loan, the weighted average rate of interest on loan has been worked out and the same has been applied on the notional average loan during the year to arrive at the interest on loan.
+(iii) On the basis of actual rate of interest on actual average loan, the weighted rate of interest on loan is worked out and the same is applied on the notional average loan during the year to arrive at the interest on loan.